 So remember: stop using your computer or external storage devices as soon as you are aware of data loss.
 The faster you perform data recovery actions, the better you can restore your lost files.

 You can recover deleted files from various types of devices like internal hard drives, pen drives, memory cards and external hard drives.
-However, with TRIM technology enabled, every time your data is deleted on an SSD, it will be erased (trimmed) completely.
+However, with the SSD TRIM technology enabled, every time your data is deleted on an SSD, it will be erased (trimmed) completely.
 It is impossible to undelete your photos, videos etc. with any methods we will mention below.

 To sum up, if your deleted files are not overwritten and you are not using an SSD with TRIM enabled, you can get back your recently deleted or lost files from USB drives, internal hard drives, SD cards, and other external hard drives effectively.
 Even old file recovery is possible too.

 Recovering deleted files on Mac can be achieved for the same reason.

 It is totally fine if you know none of the reasons why your deleted or lost files can show up again.
 After all, it won't hurt you even a little bit if you are going to conduct file recovery actions or use data recovery software.

 Let's dive right in how to recover deleted files on Windows:

 Solution 1: Recover your deleted files without software in Windows 10/8/7